Assurance Advisory Committee

 The Assurance Advisory Committee will assess all applications from Identity Provider operators for certification to assert one or more InCommon Identity Assurance Qualifiers, and make a recommendation (approval or denial) to the InCommon Steering Committee.
 The AAC will also provide a recommendation for renewals or, should the need arive, revocation.

-Members serve two-year terms at the pleasure of InCommon Steering.
+Members serve three-year terms at the pleasure of InCommon Steering.
 Complete details are available in the publicly available AAC charter.

 You can contact the AAC by emailing email@example.com